 The Men’s Roller Derby Association (MRDA) strives to advance the sport of roller derby through positively representing the organization.
 The MRDA prides itself on cultivating an environment where individuals can enjoy the sport of roller derby.
 MRDA Representatives do so by demonstrating positive judgment and good sportsmanship in all situations; maintaining a sense of integrity for oneself and the organization; treating all participants, spectators and business associates with the utmost respect.

 Purpose: The purpose of this document is to clearly outline expectations of MRDA Representatives and what MRDA Representatives can expect in certain cases of poor judgment.
 For the purposes of this document, the term ‘MRDA Representatives’ will be used to refer to all MRDA members, skaters, coaches, managers, administrators, volunteers, and officials of MRDA events.
 In participating with MRDA leagues or at MRDA events, MRDA Representatives acknowledge that they understand and will adhere to the expectations set forth below.

-Any MRDA Representative who demonstrates poor judgement may be subject to disciplinary action in accordance with MRDA’s Grievance Policy.
+Expectations: Any MRDA Representative who demonstrates poor judgment may be subject to disciplinary action in accordance with MRDA’s Grievance Policy.
 All concerns should be directed to the Director of Member Relations.